Back to blog

 What This Means for Apple Search Ads

 Apple Search Ads has always been one step ahead when it comes to attribution.
-Because it runs within Apple’s ecosystem, it already provides full-funnel attribution.
-However, SKAN 4.0 now enables advertisers to gain deeper visibility even outside of Search Ads’ built-in reporting—especially when using third-party MMPs or internal data pipelines.
+Because it runs within Apple's ecosystem, it already provides full-funnel attribution.
+However, SKAN 4.0 now enables advertisers to gain deeper visibility even outside of Search Ads' built-in reporting—especially when using third-party MMPs like Adjust or AppsFlyer, or internal data pipelines.

 Here's how it impacts your Apple Search Ads campaigns: